Floyd family has faith in conviction, braces for difficult testimony and images

 Asked about the dynamics of the case, Keeta Floyd was quick to fire off the full names of witnesses from memory and the impact of their testimony.

-But the lightness was fleeting among conversations about seeing Chauvin in person and meeting some of the witnesses who bore witness to or tried to intervene in Floyd's arrest.

-Chauvin knelt on Floyd's neck for more than nine minutes as he repeatedly said he couldn't breathe.
+Chauvin knelt on Floyd's neck for more than nine minutes as Floyd repeatedly said he couldn't breathe.
 Kueng knelt on his back and Lane knelt and held onto his legs.
-Thao kept horrified bystanders at bay who pleaded with the officers to relent and check for a pulse.
+Thao held off bystanders who pleaded with the officers to relent and check for a pulse.

 "He just seems like he has no remorse," Keeta Floyd said about seeing Chauvin in the courtroom.
 "He's just there."